gnovaro/fileexplorerxp/docs/readme.txt

-File Explorer XP - Version 0.73
+File Explorer XP - Version 0.82
 ****************
 By Gustavo Novaro
 E-mail: gnovaro@gmail.com
 URL Project: http://code.google.com/p/fileexplorerxp
 URL: www.novarsystems.com.ar
+BLOG: gustavonovaro.blogspot.com

 This software has been created and released under the GNU GPL and is free to use and redistribute.